A commitment to a diverse, inclusive workforce and membership base

 Put plainly, 7 17 is embracing our differences, ensuring that we are equal in opportunity and that we are creating an environment where all members and employees feel included and respected.
 Overall, this committee will help the credit union create and sustain lasting change throughout our organization.

-As the committee evolves, we hope to continue to nurture a culture that inspires our member, employees and the community for years to come.
+As the committee evolves, we hope to continue to nurture a culture that inspires our members, employees and the community for years to come.

 Committee members from the left (sitting) is Vickie Paisley, Angelo LoCastro, Sherri Ramsey, Alexis Austin and David Kovacs.
 Standing from left to right is Tia Taylor, Stephanie Cunningham, Elvis Boateng, Shane McGee, Amanda Campbell and Daniele Harris.